naim-panjwani/LocusFocus/docs/source/quick_start.rst

 5. rs ID column name (alternatively, you may specify a column with variant ID formatted as chrom_pos_ref_alt_b37; e.g. 1_205860191_A_G_b37)
 6. P-value

+Note that COLOC2 assumes an eQTL dataset as secondary input, and the `merge_and_convert_to_html_coloc2.py script <https://github.com/naim-panjwani/LocusFocus/blob/master/merge_and_convert_to_html_coloc2.py>`_ must be used, which requires the same inputs as above, plus the following:

+7. Beta
+8. Standard error
+9. Number of samples
+10. A1 (minor) or alternate allele
+11. A2 (major) or reference allele
+12. Minor allele frequency (MAF)
+13. Probe ID

+While running COLOC2 is possible, we proceed below with the simpler example without COLOC2.
+The steps to also include COLOC2, however, are similar.

 Then, to generate the merged html file while subsetting the region we may issue the command as follows:

 .. code-block:: console